bgreenwell/OctoAgent/README.md

 ## Required Setup

 ### 1. Dependencies
 First, clone the repository and install the necessary Python dependencies.
-(It is recommended to do this in a virtual environment).
+(It is recommended to do this in a virtual environment.)

 ```bash
 git clone https://github.com/bgreenwell/octoagent.git